utensil/mathematica-notebooks/README.md

 ### Reuse-ability

 These notebooks are mainly exploration of features and possibilities provided by Wolfram Mathematica.
-They are good demonstration and example, but not reuse-able software or packages.
+They are good demonstration and examples, but not reuse-able software or packages.

 ### Compatibility

-All notebooks included in this repository can run in Wolfram Mathematica 8 or above, even the ones from far early days, because before putting them here, I've reprocessed every single statements to make them runnable.
+All notebooks included in this repository can run in Wolfram Mathematica 8 or above, even the ones from far early days.
+Before putting them here, I've reprocessed every single statements to make them runnable in Wolfram Mathematica 8.

 ### Naming